decorative banner image

 • Assistance with high school course selection and information about college admission requirements

-• Financial literacy education/counseling
+• Financial aid and literacy education/counseling

 Who are Eligible Students?